 Typically, an accident victim will file a negligence claim against the at-fault party.
 Negligence is the failure to take proper care when doing or not doing something.
 The proper level of care is usually defined as what a reasonably prudent person in the same or similar situation would do.
 This means that negligence claims are highly fact-intensive.
 For example, in a car accident case, ascertaining fault and apportioning liability will depend on which driver failed to meet the standard of care.
 If one motorist was speeding and caused the accident, he or she likely will be deemed to be negligent and held responsible for the victim’s damages.

 To establish liability, an injured person must show four key elements.
-First, the defendant must have owed a duty to the victim to behave in the manner that a prudent person would behave in the same situation.
+First, the defendant must have owed a duty to the victim to behave in a manner that a prudent person would behave in the same situation.
 The defendant also must have fallen short of this standard by engaging in some careless conduct.
 Next, the victim must show that the defendant's deviation from the proper level of care was the direct cause of the accident.
 Finally, the injured person must point to actual and compensable damages that he or she incurred as a result.

-If you or a loved one has been hurt near Weston due to the carelessness of someone else, we can help.
-The experienced injury attorneys at Frankl & Kominsky understand that getting into a serious accident can affect every aspect of your life.
+If you or a loved one has been hurt near Weston due to the carelessness of someone else, we can try to help.
+The experienced injury attorneys at Frankl Kominsky understand that getting into a serious accident can affect every aspect of your life.
 This is why we are committed to helping our clients navigate every step of their legal journey.
 You can expect the utmost respect and competence from our entire team.
 We will fight diligently for your rights, whether it is in a settlement negotiation or in the courtroom.
 We proudly represent clients throughout South Florida, including people from Broward County and Palm Beach County.
-To learn more about your legal options, contact us online or call us toll-free at 1-855-800-8000.
+To learn more about your legal options, contact us online or call us toll-free at (561) 708-5483.
 We speak Spanish and Creole.